 Definition of troublesome in English:

-Causing difficulty or annoyance: a troublesome knee injury
+Causing difficulty or annoyance: schools are removing troublesome pupils

 More example sentences

 - He didn't think these things were exceptional or difficult or troublesome.

 - Headteachers will also be given the power to search troublesome pupils for weapons, he added.

 - Intricate repair work has taken place to tackle persistent problems at a troublesome set of York traffic lights.

 annoying, irritating, exasperating, maddening, infuriating, irksome, vexatious, vexing, inconvenient, bothersome, tiresome, worrying, worrisome, disturbing, upsetting, distressing, perturbing, concerning, niggling, nagging;

 difficult, awkward, problematic, demanding, taxing, tricky, thorny

 disruptive, uncooperative, rebellious, unmanageable, unruly, troublemaking, obstreperous, badly behaved, attention-seeking, disobedient, naughty, refractory, recalcitrant, difficult, awkward, trying